 A divided Europe

 The Iron Curtain created isolationism and, in doing so, a lack of empathy, an estrangement, an “otherness”.
 To this day, this division within Europe still exists.
-Trough my writing, by using means like poetry and personal storytelling, and a child’s point of view, I want to lift the veil and remove the collectivist discourse introduced by communism.
+Trough my writing, by using means like poetry and personal storytelling, as well as a child’s point of view, I want to lift the veil and remove the collectivist discourse introduced by communism.

 I want to bring forward the personal stories and move beyond an “us” and “them” discourse of borders and boundaries.
-I aim to show the individual behind the group, whose longings and sufferings are no different in the East versus West, except that they are burdened — to this day — by more limitations, rather than talk about masses of people and providing statistics.
+I would like to show the individual behind the group, whose longings and sufferings are no different in the East versus West, except that they are burdened — to this day — by more limitations, rather than talk about masses of people and provide statistics.

 Talking to friends and fellow writers in North America, I realised that the American discourse on diversity and inclusion is often limited to racial and sexual identity issues.
-There are, to this day — and there have been over the past few decades — numerous immigrants from former “Eastern block” countries living in the US and trying to call it their home.
-The same with Germany, where I now live.
+There are, to this day — and there have been over the past few decades — numerous immigrants from former “Eastern bloc” countries living in the US and trying to call it their home.
+The same applies to Germany, where I now live.